eduardo-fd/Small-Business-Credit-Risk/README.md

 The main goal was defined as analyzing **credit risk** in SBA 7(a) loans.

 Key research questions:
-- Which factors have the strongest influence on the probability of default?
+- What approval/review rule should we use to reduce bad loans without losing too much volume?
+- Which loans are we analyzing (SBA 7(a), 2020–2025) and over what time window are we judging risk?
 - Are there differences in default rates by state, industry, loan size, or program type?
-- How do defaults evolve over time?
-- How can we decrease credit risk without sacrificing to much volume?
+- How can we improve origination and monitorization of loans?

 ---